 - Compile application, Proof of Experience Form, Examination Request Form with attached training completion certificate and documentation of education (transcript/s)

 - Submit application, accompanying materials, and fees to OHA - OHA certification expires every year.

-- Submit CCB Discipline license application, OHA certification (you must have your OHA certification before you can submit the CCB license application) and fees to CCB.
+- Submit CCB Contractor license application, OHA certification (you must have your OHA certification before you can submit the CCB license application) and fees to CCB.